 (b) any actions that the TPP takes in relation to suspending or terminating your use of their service or for any resulting losses.

-31. Can I assign my rights or obligations under these Terms & Conditions?
+31. Can I assign my rights or obligations under these Terms and Conditions?

-You may not transfer or assign any rights or obligations you may have under these Terms & Conditions to any other person without our prior written consent.
-We may assign the benefit and burden of these Terms & Conditions to any other person at any time on giving you two months prior notice of this.
+You may not transfer or assign any rights or obligations you may have under these Terms and Conditions to any other person without our prior written consent.
+We may assign the benefit and burden of these Terms and Conditions to any other person at any time on giving you two months prior notice of this.
 If we do this, your rights will not be affected.

 32. Governing law

-These Terms & Conditions will be construed in accordance with the laws of the Republic of Lithuania and subject to the exclusive jurisdiction of the courts of the Republic of Lithuania.
+These Terms and Conditions will be construed in accordance with the laws of the Republic of Lithuania and subject to the exclusive jurisdiction of the courts of the Republic of Lithuania.

 33. What are the fees and limits?